 When women are a bit older and start skipping a few periods, it’s only natural to assume that menopause is knocking on the door.
 The problem is, irregular periods at a later stage in life are actually quite normal and not necessarily a sign that you’re now completely infertile.
 So even though the chances of women falling pregnant naturally over the age of 45 are incredibly slim (around 1 percent), it doesn’t mean that it can’t happen – even if you’ve stopped getting your period.

 Some women conceive in their 50s and even 60s, with the oldest recorded spontaneous pregnancy being Xinju Tian from Zaozhuang, China who gave birth at the ripe old age of 67 in 2019!
-It’s widely believed that many female celebrities who are having babies later in life are actually using egg donors, but some have fallen pregnant naturally such as Halle Berry (who admits she was perimenopausal when she conceived her son Maceo at age 47) and Kelly Preston (who was floored by her pregnancy at age 48 with husband John Travolta, which resulted in their youngest child Benjamin).
+It’s widely believed that many female celebrities who are having babies later in life are actually using egg donors, but some have fallen pregnant naturally such as Halle Berry (who admits she was perimenopausal when she conceived her son Maceo at age 47).

 How it happens